 Bionic Six – We are a family

 I grew up hoping to one day discover my latent mutant powers or, should that fail, be turned into a cyborg with amazing abilities.
 To my dismay, I am still waiting for one of these to happen (although I’ll never lose hope).

 Bionic Six was a show that tapped into the idea of becoming part human, part machine.
 Although it had the potential to be a big hit, the show ended up mostly forgotten.
 Heck, if it wasn’t for the catchy theme song, I might have totally forgotten about it.

-The show centred around an everyday family who, after a tragic accident, are turned into superpower bionic heroes by their father (what an awesome dad!).
+The show is centred around an everyday family who, after a tragic accident, is turned into superpower bionic heroes by their father (what an awesome dad!).

 Bionic Six was a mixture of the best and the worst ’80s cartoons had to offer.
 It was basically a super-powered version of Growing Pains, filled with its fair share of family drama.
 The animation was top-notch, particularly during the show’s intro which not only oozed ’80s-ness but also had one amazing theme song.
 I still recall every word of it.

 Each member of the family had their own unique bionic power.

 Jack Bennet, the father of the group, had a handy-dandy set of bionic eyes which allowed him to not only cycle through various vision modes but also afforded him the ability to shoot energy blasts.
 Basically, he’s what you would get if you combined Cyclops and a pair of x-ray specs.